-4.1 The pressure-sensitive tape is secured by its adhesive to a test cup containing a desiccant.
-The assembly is exposed to a controlled atmosphere and weighed after two intervals of that exposure.
-The gain in weight is used to calculate the water vapor transmission rate (WVTR).
+4.1 The pressure-sensitive tape to be tested is secured by its adhesive to a test cup containing a desiccant.
+The assembly is weighed, then reweighed following submersion under a specified head of water for a specified period of time.
+The gain in weight is used to calculate the water penetration rate.